 Below are the important components of the Making Tax Digital(MTD) enterprise, which are:

 - Digital Records: Your transaction data will need to be stored digitally, and there are specific rules put forward by the HMRC on what specific details you will need to store.

 - Digital Links: Your VAT returns must have links to digital records.
 For VAT notice, where a digital link is required and how you might use that one.

-- Digital Submission: For all VAT returns will need to be submitted digitally via the HMRC system Making Tax Digital API.
+- Digital Submission: For all VAT returns will need to be submitted digitally via the HMRC system Making Tax Digital software API.

-How do I get my business ready MTD for VAT success?
+How do I get my business-ready MTD for VAT success?

-This point is very important to understand, How businesses should review their processes to see whether they are ready for the upcoming changes under Making Tax Digital (MTD) for VAT given its anticipated launch is just a few months away.
+This point is very important to understand, How businesses should review their processes to see whether they are ready for the upcoming changes under Making Tax Digital (MTD) registration for VAT given its anticipated launch is just a few months away.
 In case, businesses should ensure how they should comply with the new digital record keeping the same requirements, and check that their software is compatible with the MTD platform.